 All consumers are encouraged to go to the exchange to review all of their options and to update income and other information to ensure the correct subsidy is received.
-Those enrolled in a plan through the exchange in 2020 who are eligible for autorenewal and choose not to re-enroll or enroll in a different plan by December 15, 2020 will be automatically re-enrolled in their current or similar plan.
-For the 2021 coverage year, the key dates are as follows:
+Those enrolled in a plan through the exchange in 2021 who are eligible for autorenewal and choose not to re-enroll or enroll in a different plan by December 15, 2021 will be automatically re-enrolled in their current or similar plan.
+For the 2022 coverage year, the key dates are as follows:

-- November 1, 2020: Open enrollment starts-the first day a consumer can apply for 2021 coverage. - December 15, 2020: The last date to enroll for coverage that starts January 1, 2021.
+- November 1, 2021: Open enrollment starts-the first day a consumer can apply for 2022 coverage. - December 15, 2021: The last date to enroll for coverage that starts January 1, 2022. - December 31, 2021: The date when all 2021 exchange coverage ends, no matter when the consumer enrolled. - January 1, 2022: The date 2022 coverage can start if consumers applied by December 15, 2021, or consumers were automatically re-enrolled in their 2021 plan or a similar plan. - January 15, 2022: The last date to enroll in 2022 plan year coverage, with an effective date of February 1, 2022.
 Consumers who miss this deadline can't sign up for a comprehensive individual market health plan inside or outside the exchange or change plans unless they qualify for a special enrollment period (SEP).
-(See Question 12.) - December 31, 2020: The date when all 2020 exchange coverage ends, no matter when the consumer enrolled. - January 1, 2021: The date 2021 coverage can start if consumers applied by December 15, 2020, or consumers were automatically enrolled in their 2021 plan or a similar plan.
+(See Question 11.)

 During the year, consumers with coverage through the [insert name of state exchange] must report certain life changes to the [insert name of state exchange].
 Consumers should report changes as soon as possible, especially changes that qualify a consumer for a SEP.
 Consumers eligible for a SEP typically have 60 days to enroll in new coverage.
-(See Question 12.)
+(See Question 11.)
 Life changes include changes in income from a new job and getting married or divorced.
 See www.healthcare.gov/how-do-i-report-life-changes-to-the-marketplace/ [or cite to SBM if appropriate] for information about reporting life changes.